Tired of wondering what your family will eat for dinner every night? That was exactly how I felt a few years ago.

 I hope you see just how easy meal planning can actually be each week!
 When you stick to planning meals your family already loves, there’s no need to drive yourself crazy trying to find new recipes to serve every night—you can actually do this one meal at a time!

-I also recommend that you schedule any meals requiring fresh ingredients (like produce or herbs) earlier in the week—so they don’t go bad before you get a chance to eat it—and plan to eat leftovers towards the middle or end of the week.
+I also recommend that you schedule any meals requiring fresh ingredients (like produce or herbs) earlier in the week—so they don’t go bad before you get a chance to eat them—and plan to eat leftovers towards the middle or end of the week.

 The only thing left to do now is to go shopping for your groceries!
 Choose one day to buy all of your groceries so you’re not spending more time (and money) shopping than you have to.